designsecurity/progpilot/README.md

 composer require --dev designsecurity/progpilot
 ```

-## Configuration (optional)
+## Configuration

-To configure and customize the analysis, it's possible to use a yaml configuration file (see [example configuration.yml](./projects/example_config/configuration.yml)) otherwise the default configuration will be used with, in particular the standard [taint configuration data](./package/src/uptodate_data).
+Use a yaml configuration file (look at [this example](./projects/example_config/configuration.yml)) to configure and customize the progpilot analysis otherwise the default configuration will be used with, in particular the standard [taint configuration data](./package/src/uptodate_data).

 ## Usage
+### CLI example

-progpilot command takes as arguments the path to the files and folders to analyze and optionally a configuration file:
+The progpilot command takes as arguments the path to the files and folders to be analyzed and optionally a configuration file:

 ```shell
 # without config file